 further afield.
 We have

 Rathfern, Carrickfergus, Straid, Antrim Road,

 Berrylands and other areas also.

 In December 2020, we have 228 pupils currently, with one class of each year group.

 / SPECIAL NEEDS

 We care for our children as individuals in every aspect of their lives.
 We therefore strive to meet the educational needs of each child, irrespective of their ability.
 Where specialist help is required, we will seek it actively.
-The Multi Agency Support Team (MAST) which consists of Physiotherapists, Occupational Therapists and other professionals are frequently in Earlview.
+RISE, which consists of Physiotherapists, Occupational Therapists and other professionals, are frequently in Earlview.
 Educational psychologists also visit us from time to time.
 We currently have a full time Literacy Support Assistant,15 Classroom Assistants and are involved in the "Engage" programme which supplies extra teachers for P1-7.

 WHAT WE DO AND LOVE

 In Earlview we have very high